wanforge/quotes/README.md

 - 🧠 There are two ways of spreading light: to be the candle or the mirror that reflects it.
 - 🧠 There is no passion to be found playing small - in settling for a life that is less than the one you are capable of living.
 - 🧧 The truest wisdom is a resolute determination.
+- 🧩 The most precious gift we can offer anyone is our attention.
+When mindfulness embraces those we love, they will bloom like flowers.
 - 🧬 There is a difference between happiness and wisdom: he that thinks himself the happiest man is really so; but he that thinks himself the wisest is generally the greatest fool.
 - 🧲 The world has the habit of making room for the man whose actions show that he knows where he is going.
 - 🪘 Technology made large populations possible; large populations now make technology indispensable.